skulia15/Software-Architecture-Notes/README.md

     * indication of maximum effective load

 ### Scalability
+Scalability is the ability of a system, network, or process to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth

+Scalability is the measure of how adding resource (usually hardware) affects the performance
 * The measure of how adding a resource affects the performance
-    * Vertical: Make the hardware faster, more memory etc
+    * Vertical Scalability(up): Add more capacity to your hardware.
+Increase Server power, Make the hardware faster, more memory etc
-    * Horizontal: Get more hardware – scaling out
+    * Horizontal Scalability (out): Add more machines.
+Increase the servers, Get more hardware – scaling out
 * Request per second
     * How many concurrent transaction can the system handle